Elizabeth Mure, Robert II and a Question of Legitimacy

 Margaret set sail in September 1290; accompanied by Bishop Narve of Bergen, she was bound for Leith.
 In preparation for the Maid’s arrival, Edward I sent gifts for his future daughter-in-law; and the magnates of Scotland began to assemble at Scone Abbey, Perth, in anticipation of the enthronement of their new queen.

 However, storms drove the Maid’s ship off course and she landed at St Margaret’s Hope, South Ronaldsay, on Orkney.
 Scottish and English representatives rode north to Orkney to meet her.
-Margaret died at Orkney, in the arms of the Bishop, supposedly from the effects of a severe bout of seasickness.
+Sometime between 26 and 29 September 1290, Margaret died at Orkney, in the arms of the Bishop, supposedly from the effects of a severe bout of seasickness.
 She was 7 years old.

 As the Scottish and English messengers returned south with news of the Maid’s death, Margaret’s body was returned to Norway.
 She was buried beside her mother, in the north aisle of Christ’s Kirk, in Bergen.